Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 Notice

-Important cautions when dealing with cervical spine pain
+Important warnings when dealing with cervical spine pain

 • Cervical spine pain is often related to poor posture, muscle tension and excessive stress.

 • Pain relief comes from a combination of painkillers, appropriate exercises and warm compresses.
-In the long term, prevention – correct posture, an active lifestyle and adherence to the principles of ergonomics – is particularly helpful.
+In the long term, prevention – correct posture, an active lifestyle and adherence to ergonomics – is particularly helpful.

 • Treatment can be managed on an individual basis, but if the cervical spine pain is accompanied by weakness and numbness in the limbs or dizziness, you should see a doctor as soon as possible.

-Summary and recommendations for the management of cervical spine pain
+Summary and recommendations for managing cervical spine pain

 1.

-Treatment for cervical spine pain is always determined by your doctor based on a general examination, an assessment of your health and an accurate diagnosis.
+Treatment for cervical spine pain is always determined by your physician based on a general examination, an assessment of your condition and an accurate diagnosis.

 2.